mad-lab-fau/gaitmap/docs/source/development/project_structure.md

 All user-facing functions (all functions and methods that do not have a leading underscore) are expected to be properly and fully documented for potential users.
 All private functions are expected to be documented in a way that other developer can understand them.
-Additionally each module should have a docstring explaining its content.
+Additionally, each module should have a docstring explaining its content.
 If a module contains only one class this can a single sentence/word (e.g. `"""Event detection based on ... ."""`).

 ### Typehints